maifeeulasad/gedit-localllama/README.md

 # 🦙 Gedit Local LLaMA Plugin

-> ✨ AI in your text editor.
+> ✨ AI in gedit.
 Streamlined.
 Local.
 No cloud fluff.
 No API keys.
 Just raw power.

 **Gedit Local LLaMA** is a lightweight yet powerful plugin that brings the strength of locally running [Ollama](https://ollama.com) models (like LLaMA, Mistral, DeepSeek, etc.) right into your Gedit context menu.